hdmf-dev/hdmf/docs/source/overview_software_architecture.rst

 * Responsible for `memoizing <https://en.wikipedia.org/wiki/Memoization>`_ `Builder`_ and `Container`_
 * Constructed from a `TypeMap`_
-* HDMF only has one of these: :py:class:`hdmf.build.map.BuildManager`
+* HDMF only has one of these: :py:class:`hdmf.build.manager.BuildManager`

 .. _fig-software-architecture-buildmanager: